andersx/molecularGSM/tutorial/double_ended_string/README.md

     $ sudo apt-get install libblas-dev liblapack-dev

 Note, the version from ZimmermanGroup requires Intel MKL and is set up to use Intel's non-free compilers.
 This version defaults to GCC with generic Lapack and BLAS.
 So this should compile on basically any linux system.
-I had to change the source code a few places where Intel MKL was explicitly being imported, and define the LAPACK libraries as extern C in utils.cpp.
+I had to change the source code a few places where Intel MKL was explicitly being imported, and define the LAPACK routines as extern C in utils.cpp.

 To compile type: